 We save them because teachers save everything, because everything could have potential.
 This year I put a bucket of markers in the pretend area and another bucket in the block area.
 Knowing the risk of dumping lay ahead with a class of new 4 year olds, I was still willing to take the risk.
 After all, what was wrong with dumping, especially if there was intention and the children learned to clean it up?
 True to form, every day we would find the bucket dumped in the pretend area.
 Marker tops were scattered all over the rug, dispersed with the food.

 Every day I would look with wonder and puzzlement.
-Thinking I had had enough of risk taking, I would take them away if they could not play with them appropriately.
-Then I paused and thought, what defined appropriate?
+Thinking I had had enough of risk-taking, I would take them away if they could not play with them appropriately.
+Then I paused and thought, what defined appropriately?
 My purpose may not be their purpose and that had to be ok.
 So we had a group meeting, I needed to understand their intention.
-I showed them the bucket and said, “I notice that these marker tops get dumped everyday in the pretend area.
+I showed them the bucket and said, “I notice that these marker tops get dumped every day in the pretend area.
 What are you using them for?”
 “Carrots” came one response.
 “Food for the baby and the pets” came another.
 “Roller skates” came the next reply.
 I said, “roller skates?”
 “Yes they roll” came the answer.
 Here again was the emergent curriculum I was waiting for, visions of STEAM was dancing in my head!
 So I asked, “how are they roller skates?”
 The answer; “you put them on the bottom of your shoes.”
-“Oh! ok and how would you do that?”
+“Oh! ok, and how would you do that?”
 I pushed for more; “with really sticky tape” came the reply (silly me.)
 “Oh ok, tomorrow I will give you tape and you can make your roller skates.”
-I went home thinking this was going to be our in depth investigation; The documentation title on our bulletin board would read, WHEELS IN MOTION.
-I would have to bring in skate boards, roller blades, bicycles, scooters and more.
+I went home thinking this was going to be our in-depth investigation; The documentation title on our bulletin board would read, WHEELS IN MOTION.
+I would have to bring in skateboards, roller blades, bicycles, scooters and more.
 We would learn about speed, velocity, motors, circles, the possibilities were everywhere.
 I expected the children to put marker caps under blocks, build their own roller skates or skateboards and a new investigative study would be born.
 The next day I put a tape dispenser in the pretend area.

 This drew much attention and excitement from the children.
 They couldn’t wait to get their hands on the tape.